Grant Road Historic District: Architecture

 The first house on the next block is 3837 Albemarle Street NW, historically known as the Christian-Curran House.
 It is sited at the intersection of 39th Street, Albemarle Street, and Grant Road.
 The L-shaped building was designed in the vernacular Italianate style and is two bays wide with a hipped roof and one-story wrap-around porch.
 The Italianate house at 3831 Albemarle Street NW is historically known as the Poore House.
 The frame building is three bays wide and features a one-story porch.

 The Hesterberg House at 4537 Grant Road NW was designed in the vernacular Greek Revival style.
-The rectangular building is two-and-a-half stories, three bays wide, four bays deep, and is connected to a one-story addition.
+The rectangular building is two-and-a-half stories, three bays wide, and four bays deep and is connected to a one-story addition.
 The house at 4543 Grant Road NW is historically known as the Admiral's House.
-The house was originally two-story, L-shaped, and two bays wide, but was renovated into a 2 1/2-story, four-bay-wide Colonial Revival building with a small porch.
+The house was originally two-story, L-shaped, and two bays wide but was renovated into a 2 1/2-story, four-bay-wide Colonial Revival building with a small porch.
 The Folk Victorian house at 4547 Grant Road NW is historically known as the Cottage.
 The house is a two-story frame building, two bays wide, and its original one-story porch includes decorative elements.
 The Voight House at 4555 Grant Road NW was designed in the Italianate style.
-It is two-stories, two bays wide, with a one-story side porch.
+It is two stories, two bays wide, with a one-story side porch.

-The house at 4561 Grant Road NW, also known as the Payne House, is another two-story, two-bay wide Italianate house.
+The house at 4561 Grant Road NW, also known as the Payne House, is another two-story, two-bay-wide Italianate house.
 It includes the original porch with decorative elements.
-The vernacular I-house at 4565 Grant Road NW is two-stories and three bays wide with a small porch.
+The vernacular I-house at 4565 Grant Road NW is two stories and three bays wide with a small porch.
 The last house in the historic district, 3812 Brandywine Street NW, is also two-stories and three bays wide.
 It was designed in the Italianate style and includes a small porch.